University of Central Florida: Research

-The University of Central Florida fosters research among its thirteen academic colleges and schools, partnerships with corporations such as Lockheed Martin, Disney, Boeing, L3Harris, EA Tiburon, Siemens and SpaceX.
-UCF also houses a satellite campus at the Kennedy Space Center in Cape Canaveral, Florida.
+The University of Central Florida fosters research among its thirteen academic colleges and schools, partnerships with corporations such as Lockheed Martin, Disney, Boeing, L3Harris, Siemens, SpaceX, and Universal.
+UCF also houses a satellite campus in Cocoa, FL, near Kennedy Space Center.
 UCF is also a member of the Florida High Tech Corridor Council.
 The university has made noted research contributions to aerospace, optics, modeling and simulation, digital media, engineering and computer science, business administration, education, and hospitality management.

 UCF is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, UCF spent $215.3 million on research and development in 2018, ranking it 107th in the nation.
 In 2009, UCF directly influenced 26,000 jobs and $1.96 billion in economic activity.
 When UCF's economic impact is combined with that of the Central Florida Research Park, the university and park influenced 46,000 jobs and $3.84 billion in economic activity in 2009.
 The new College of Medicine, which opened in August 2009, will create an estimated 30,000 local jobs and have an economic impact of $7.6 billion in its first few years.

 Metropolitan Orlando sustains the world's largest recognized cluster of modeling, simulation and training companies.
 Located directly south of the main campus is the Central Florida Research Park, which is one of the largest research parks in the nation, providing more than 10,000 jobs.
-Research Park is the 7th largest research park in the nation, with 2,700 Department of Defense personnel and direct support contractors.
+Research Park is the 7th largest research park in the nation, with 2,700 Department of Defense, NASA personnel, and direct support contractors.
 Collectively, those defense organizations manage $5.2 billion in contracts every year.
 Many of the employees in Research Park work with UCF researchers and students on projects in the sciences, engineering, photonics and optics, modeling and simulation, and health-related fields.

 The university also conducts research through numerous institutions and centers, including the Center for Research and Education in Optics and Lasers, Florida Solar Energy Center, Institute for Simulation and Training and Institute for Economic Competitiveness.

+Space Institute

+UCF founded and governs the Florida Space Institute along with government partnerships such as NASA.
+As a result of their contributions, 17 UCF researchers had asteroids named after them.
+UCF researchers found and named a planet in 2012 after the discovery of UCF-1.01.
+The U.S. National Astronomy and Ionosphere Center is also managed by UCF.
+A 2015 Aviation Week & Space Technology workforce study named UCF the No. 1 supplier of engineers to aerospace and defense industries.